 FAQs for Return to Research

-In addition, Stage 4 and Stage 5 will remain at 25 percent density both within a building and within each individual lab/studio.
-This is consistent with Stage 3 density limitations.
-Please review your plans and determine if any changes are needed to maintain 25 percent density.
+In addition, research and creative expression activates will remain at 50 percent density both within a building and within each individual lab/studio until further notice.
+Please review your plans and determine if any changes are needed to maintain 50 percent density.